Optional Practical Training

 To be eligible for any of the Employment Options listed below, you must currently be on an F-1 visa and have studied at least nine months in the United States at a higher education institution on a valid non-immigrant visa (e.g., F, J, H, E, L, M)

 What is Optional Practical Training?

 OPT is defined in the regulations as "temporary employment for practical training directly related to the student's major area of study".
-You need to apply for OPT through the International Student Program Office.
-For an application to apply and more information please contact our office.
+You need to apply for OPT through Intercultural and International Student Services.
+For an application to apply and for more information, please contact our office.

 A person who has been in F-1 status for at least one full academic year is eligible for OPT.
 Eligible F-1 students may engage in optional training under any of the following conditions: